-Both services have their pros and cons, and it can be difficult to choose one over the other.
-Therefore, we have used both audiobook platforms and can compare the features each offers based on our experience.
-Let's take a look at the better choice between Audible vs Scribd.
+Two of the biggest names in audiobook services are Audible and Scribd.
+Both services have pros and cons, and it can be difficult to choose one over the other.
+So we used and reviewed both audiobook platforms and compared different aspects you might care about.
+Now let's look at this detailed comparison of Audible vs Scribd.

 Part 1.
 Scribd vs Audible: Detailed Comparison

 Which is better Audible or Scribd?
 Before choosing the right audiobook service, we compared Scribd and Audible on various aspects, including price, library, audio quality, and more.
 Now, let's dig a little deeper.

 Audible was founded in 1995.
 After Amazon acquired the company in 2008, it grew to become the world's largest provider of audiobooks.
 There are now over 200,000 audiobooks on Audible.
 You can use Audible for free for 30 days.
 After that, you can choose to subscribe to Audible Plus or Audible Premium Plus.
 Alternatively, you can listen to Audible audiobooks without a subscription.
 All books downloaded from Audible can be kept.

 Launched in 2007, Scribd has grown rapidly and expanded into many areas, including audiobooks.
 But it's not limited to audio and eBooks.
 You can read magazines, documents, journal articles, sheet music, and research papers.
 You can also listen to original content only available to Scribd subscribers.
 For a flat fee of $8.99 per month, you get access to a huge library of eBooks and audiobooks.
 However, Scribd only allows you to borrow books, you have no rights to keep them.

 If you're new to Audible, you can get Audible Plus or Premium Plus for free for 30 days.
 After that, you can subscribe to Audible or choose to use Audible for free.